There are different data products associated with the three levels of processing of altimeter data:

 - Level-0 is the raw telemetered data, geolocated and dated

-- Level-1A contains callibrated data before SAR processing.
+- Level-1A contains calibrated data before SAR processing.

-- Level-1BS is the Level-1A data after the beam forming and the geometry corrections.
+- Level-1BS is the Level-1A data after the beam forming and the geometry corrections (stack data).

-- Level-1B is the Level-1BS data averaged to obtain a single waveform per record.
+- Level-1B is the Level-1BS data averaged to obtain a single multilooked waveform per record.

 - Level-2 is the Level-1B data retracked and corrected for geophysical effects.

 The L1A is an intermediate output of the SAR processor.
-L1A complex waveforms should be fully calibrated (including both instrumental gains and calibration corrections) and aligned in range within each burst and the time tag is given at the surface (that is, when the middle of the burst reaches the surface).
+L1A complex waveforms should be fully calibrated (including both instrumental gains and calibration corrections) and aligned in range within each burst.
+The time tag is given at the surface (that is when the middle of the burst reaches the surface).
 L1A is the starting point for the SAR processing which provides high resolution products.

 The L1B-S HR product contains information of Doppler beams data.
 Hence, it has only been defined for the SAR processing chain.

-The L1B SAR product must contain the same variables as the L1B-S product except for the waveform and the stack characterisation parts.
+The L1B SAR product contains the same variables as the L1B-S product except for the waveform and the stack characterisation parts.
 A L1B waveform is the average of each stack and is provided in I2Q2 samples (power waveform) in the frequency domain (range domain).

 The input data for Level-2 processing are the Level-1 products.
 The first function of the Level-2 processing chain is to apply different re-tracking algorithms to the Level-1 waveforms to calculate the final altimeter range, backscatter coefficient, wind speed over ocean and SWH.
 There are different types of re-tracking algorithms according to the type of waveforms re-tracked (ocean, ice, sea-ice).